4d/docs/website/translated_docs/pt/FormObjects/webArea_overview.md

 - [`URL`](properties_WebArea.md#url) --to control the URL displayed by the web area
 - [`Progression`](properties_WebArea.md#progression) -- to control the loading percentage of the page displayed in the web area.

+> As of 4D v19 R5, the Progression variable is no longer updated in Web Areas using the [Windows system rendering engine](./webArea_overview.md#web-rendering-engine).

 ### Web rendering engine

 You can choose between [two rendering engines](properties_WebArea.md#use-embedded-web-rendering-engine) for the web area, depending on the specifics of your application.

-Selecting the embedded web rendering engine allows you to call 4D methods from the web area.
+Selecting the embedded web rendering engine allows you to call 4D methods from the web area and to make sure features on macOS and Windows are similar.
+Selecting the system rendering engine is recommended when the web area is connected to the Internet because it always benefits from the latest security updates.

 ### Access 4D methods